Sustainability

 Environmental performance

-Development on major environmental aspects can be seen as encouraging.
-Until we relocated to the new buildings, aspects on which we only had an indirect influence consisted of matters relating to artists’, students’ and concert guests’ travel and transport.
+Development in major environmental aspects can be seen as encouraging.
+Until we relocated to the new buildings, aspects on which we had only an indirect influence consisted of matters relating to artists’, students’ and concert guests’ travel and transport.
 Printed products and the hosting of our website also fell into this category.
-Compared with a manufacturing company, these activities place a very insignificant burden on the environment.
+Compared with a manufacturing company, these activities placed a very insignificant burden on the environment.

 Casals Forum